Intraoperative Hypotension Among Non-Emergent Noncardiac Surgical Cases

 The measure seeks to encourage qualified anesthesia providers to maintain an intraoperative mean arterial pressure (MAP) above 65 mmHg in order to reduce the risk of adverse outcomes such as acute kidney injury and myocardial injury.

-The measure is supported by the Anesthesia Quality Institute (AQI) and approved by Center for Medicare & Medicaid Services (CMS) as a Qualified Clinical Data Registry (QCDR) measure for the 2021 MIPS performance year.
+The measure is supported by the Anesthesia Quality Institute (AQI) and approved by Center for Medicare & Medicaid Services (CMS) as a Qualified Clinical Data Registry (QCDR) measure for the MIPS program.
 The AQI NACOR® database is an approved QCDR, accommodating the robust datasets of the Intraoperative Hypotension measure.

 Download IOH Measure Details